gplepage/vegas/doc/html/_sources/vegas.txt

    * :class:`vegas.RAvgDict` --- a dictionary version of |RAvg| used when the integrand is dictionary-valued.

-   * :class:`PDFIntegrator` --- a specialized integrator for evaluating
+   * :class:`vegas.PDFIntegrator` --- a specialized integrator for evaluating
      Gaussian expectation values.

 These are described in detail below.